Navigating the 136 Curves of Klausen Pass: An Adventure Road in the Swiss Alps

-Klausen Pass is a high mountain pass at an elevation of 1.948m (6,391ft) above the sea level, located in the the central Swiss Alps.
-It’s said there are 136 curves with a difference in altitude of 1.237 meters (bottom to top) to reach the summit.
+Klausen Pass (Klausenpass) is a high mountain pass at an elevation of 1.956m (6,417ft) above the sea level, located on the boundary of Uri and Glarus cantons in Switzerland.
+It’s said to have 136 curves with a difference in altitude of 1.237 meters (bottom to top) to reach the summit.

 The road to the summit is totally paved.
 It’s called Road 17 (Klausenstrasse).
 Opened in 1948, it’s a pleasant road with a great view and very good surface, well known spot for motor bikers, and cyclists.
 The first section of the pass road is laid out in historic cobblestone pavement.
 This is a must drive if you can deal with a very narrow curvy mountain road.
 Several small tunnels are en route.

 The pass is 46.6 km (28.95 miles) long, running east-west from Altdorf (the Swiss canton of Uri) to Linthal (in the municipality of Glarus Süd and canton of Glarus).
 The pass is the first "major" alpine pass you reach driving south from Zurich, in fact, using the highway you can be at the foot of the pass in a little over 1 hour - it really is a passage directly into the heart of the Alps.
 The drive never gets too busy.
 The road is steep in parts, hitting a 9% of maximum gradient.

 Set high in the central Swiss Alps, the road is closed from November to June-July due to the high snowfall on the pass.
 It is always closed to longer vehicles.